-Still, it is important to know about Valley Fever.
+Still, it is essential to know about Valley Fever.
 According to the Arizona Department of Health Services, in 2016 there were more than 6,000 reported cases of Valley Fever reported in Arizona.

 About Valley Fever

 Valley Fever is a non-contagious lung infection.
-A fungus becomes airborne when dust around construction areas and agricultural areas is transported by the wind.
+A fungus becomes airborne when the wind transports dust around construction areas and agricultural areas.
 When spores are inhaled, Valley Fever can result.
 The medical name for Valley Fever is coccidioidomycosis.

 Dogs can get Valley Fever and might need long-term medication.
 Horses, cattle sheep, and other animals can also get Valley Fever.